Skip to main content

 User Permission Rules

-• There must always be at least one administrator if restriction is enabled.
+• There must always be at least one administrator if any restriction is enabled.

 • Special roles (TenantAdministrator, SubtenantAdministrator) can always view and edit all agents regardless of user-based restrictions.